dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/README.md

 ## Result

-We will use these 2 tags `app` and `env` as the base of all the configuration :
+By default, this prebuild configuration with monaco has been designed to be filtred by these 2 tags `app` and tag `env`
+   - `app` to define your application : easytravel, socshop, monsterticket etc.
+   - `env` to define your environment : prod, staging, dev etc.
+Use the HostGroup recommandations defined above.
  <img src="https://user-images.githubusercontent.com/40337213/119023814-af310d00-b9a2-11eb-8fe8-e83b6b53fc4e.png" width="600" height="200">

+The quickstart ace configurator presents the best practice to start the deployment of the OneAgent with this generic configuration.
+Monaco is used to apply the generic configuration based on the 2 main tags `app` and `env` and used them for all the entities (host, process groups, services, application, http monitor, browser monitor, custom etc...)
  <img src="https://user-images.githubusercontent.com/40337213/119873392-c8970380-bf24-11eb-9716-acf50d1cbe09.png" width="300" height="200">